Financial Resources

 3. Complete front page fully and only fill out the line items in which your actual expenses exceed the standard allotment.

-4. Gathering and provide ALL supporting documentation for each line items that you believe are beyond the standard allotment.
+4. Provide ALL supporting documentation for each line items that you believe are beyond the standard allotment.
 Any missing documents could delay the request to be completed.

 5. Email the completed form and supporting documents to rossfinaid@umich.edu.
 Be sure to include your 8 digit UMID number within the email.